Cathy347Le/React-Task-App/README.md

 - Make Add New Task Button only appear on the homepage (not About or Notes page)
   - useLocation from react-router-dom in header.js
   - useLocation gives you access to useLocation.pathname (renamed to location)

+#### Version 6

+- Stable version released in early Jan.
+Updating to version 6 will break your React app
+- Install `npm i react-router-dom@6`

+- Common differences are:
+  - <Switch> doesn’t exist anymore.
+Replaced with <Routes> and you have to wrap your routes with <Routes>
+  - No more rendering components or passing props to the rendering component in <Route> with component and render anymore.
+Both are replaced by a single element prop which takes in JSX.
+So instead of component={Home} will be element={<Home/>}
+  - No need for the keyword exact anymore
+  - Only <Route> are allowed in <Routes>.
+No other children tags are allowed
+  - Redirect replaced with Navigate and useHistory is now useNavigate